 - You are disqualified due to corrupt practices under the Representation of the People Act 1983 or the Audit Commission Act.

 To stand as a candidate at any election a nomination paper must be submitted.
 The nomination paper gives details of name, address and political description (if any).
+You can contact the Electoral Services team for a nomination pack.

 All nomination papers require a signature from two (one proposer, and one seconder) registered electors within the parish.
 The proposer and seconder must be on the Basingstoke and Deane electoral register that is in force on the 25th working day before the poll.